Caren Beilin

 Caren Beilin (born 1983) is a writer and Assistant Professor in the Department of English at Case Western Reserve University.
+She also edits fiction for the Cleveland Review of Books.

+Early life and education

 Beilin grew up in Germantown, Philadelphia and currently lives in Cleveland, Ohio.
 She holds a PhD in Literature & Creative Writing from the University of Utah and an MFA in Creative Writing (Fiction) from the University of Montana.

+Writing career

 She won the 2022 Vermont Book Award for Fiction for Revenge of the Scapegoat (Dorothy, 2022), which was reviewed in several major literary magazines.

+Her book Sea, Poison was longlisted for the 2025 National Book Critics Circle Award for Fiction and the 2026 Carol Shields Prize for Fiction.